Nyvera/Nyvera.github.io/README.md

-# PrisimAI
+# Nyvera

-PrisimAI is a progressive web app (PWA) that lets you chat with models powered by Pollinations.ai .
+Nyvera is a progressive web app (PWA) that lets you chat with models powered by WebLLM .
 It’s designed to look sleek, run fast, and stay usable even when offline.
-Once installed, PrisimAI behaves like a native app on desktop or mobile, complete with icons, splash screens, and offline support.
+Once installed, Nyvera behaves like a native app on desktop or mobile, complete with icons, splash screens, and offline support.

 ## ✨ Features

 - Chat Interface – Seamless, modern chat UI built with Tailwind CSS.

-- Model Selection – Choose different AI models from Pollinations API.
+- Model Selection – Choose different AI models from WebLLM.

 - PWA Support – Installable on desktop and mobile, with offline caching.

-- Offline Mode – Displays a custom offline page when there’s no internet.
+- Offline Mode – Lets you chat OFFLINE.

 - Theming – Colors and fonts configured for a clean, modern experience.